-[Guest post written by Caroline from the travel blog Searching El Dorado]
+[Guest post on Vancouver written by Caroline from the travel blog Searching El Dorado]

 Vancouver is a dynamic city, often at the top of the most liveable cities list.
 It is also one of the warmest cities in Canada, and the temperature rarely goes below zero.
 Caroline was lucky enough to live there for 6 months.
 This is the reason why we asked her to draw an itinerary for our 48 hours in the city.